Words To Avoid In Resume

 Avoid Expert Word

-Don’t claim the word of Expert if you can’t justify it.
+Don’t claim the word of an expert if you can’t justify it.

 Listing yourself as an expert is a tall claim, how will you go about proving it?
 The word expert sounds quite narcissistic as well.
 You could be asked many questions about the expertise you have flaunted on your resume, so be prepared for answering them.
 If you can’t provide evidence, the chances for the second interview would get bleak.
 Be careful when mentioning your proficiency for a skill, you can use terms like basic, intermediate, and advanced.